Chassis/Chassis/docs/guides.rst

 #.
 Use ``ssh`` to connect to your production server.
 Your host should provide instructions for doing this.
 #.
 Export your production database with `WP-CLI`_ ``wp db export <filename.sql>``.
 #.
+Download your the contents of your ``wp-content`` folder on production to your local content folder.
+#.
+Provision a new Chassis instance.
+#.
 Copy the export into the ``content`` folder.
 #.
 Run ``vagrant ssh`` in a terminal to SSH into your Chassis box.
 #.
 Run ``cd /vagrant/content``